 - 1/4 cup milk

-- 2 teaspoons vanilla extract
+- 1 teaspoon vanilla extract

-- OPTION: 1/4 cup creamy peanut butter for Peanut Butter Hot Fudge Sauce
+optional: 1/4 cup creamy peanut butter for Peanut Butter Hot Fudge Sauce

 - In a small saucepan place sugar, butter, cocoa powder, corn syrup, and milk.
 Heat over medium-low, stirring to combine until butter is melted and sauce is smooth.
 Continue stirring as mixture comes to boil.
 Reduce heat to low and simmer, stirring constantly for 1 minute.
 Remove from heat and stir in vanilla extract.

 - Cool slightly before serving.
 Makes one heaping cup or 9 2 tablespoon servings.

 ❉DID YOU MAKE THIS RECIPE?
 DON'T FORGET TO GIVE IT A STAR RATING AND COMMENT BELOW!❉

 Storing Homemade Hot FudgeLeftover hot fudge will stay good for 1-2 months in refrigerator in an airtight container, like a lidded jar.
 Hot fudge sauce may also be frozen.
 Make sure it has cooled completely then transfer to ziplock freezer bags.
 Thaw in the refrigerator, then reheat on the stove.

 Reheating Hot FudgeWhen reheating chocolate sauce transfer the serving amount to a small microwave safe bowl and reheat for 10-15 seconds.
 It doesn't take long so watch carefully!
 It may also be reheated in a saucepan.
 Warm on low heat, stirring constantly, until warmed and smooth.